 There is an open question as to whether the Bristol-Myers decision will apply beyond mass actions to class actions.
 Mass actions are individual lawsuits targeting a particular product that are grouped together.
 Class actions involve one or more class representatives who sue on behalf of similarly situated people with claims involving common questions of law and facts.
 It remains to be seen how Bristol-Myers impacts lawsuits where a class representative alleges an injury that occurred in the forum state, but many members of the class have no connection to that state.
 Developments in this area are to be closely watched.

-Florida Man has now declared the nation’s opioid crisis a “public health emergency.”
+President Trump has now declared the nation’s opioid crisis a “public health emergency.”
 This important step follows the recommendation by a White House commission, led by New Jersey Governor Chris Christie, to “act boldly,” to stem the crisis.

 As this epidemic of drug abuse becomes a growing problem for many states across the country, details of a White House strategy remain unclear.
 But as a recent Wall Street Journal editorial noted, the “horrors of opioid addiction come from many dysfunctions, including too many prescriptions, a decline in work, heroin and fentanyl, easy access from Medicaid, and others.”